nhsconnect/FHIR-NRLS-API/pages/information_retrieval/retrieval_formats/retreival_services_and_care_fhir_stu3.md

 ### [CareConnect-CareTeam-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-CareTeam-1)

-The CareConnect-CareTeam-1 resource may be included as part of the bundle to give more detail on a specific team who is responsible for the patients care.
+The CareConnect-CareTeam-1 resource may be included as part of the bundle to give more detail on a specific team who are responsible for the patient's care.

 Any CareTeam resource SHALL conform to the [CareConnect-CareTeam-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-CareTeam-1) constrained FHIR profile and the additional population guidance as per the table below: